-Registrant Watch provides 24-hour access to sex offender registration information online while having the ability to register for sex offender's location and other characteristics.
-CVAD partnered with DCI-DPS to enhance the system to now provide the registrant with the option to receive email or phone messages notifications if there is a change in the location or identification information of a specific sex offender.
+Registrant Watch provides 24-hour access to sex offender registration information online while having the ability to register for a sex offender's location and changes in appearance of the individual.
+The system then provides the registrant with email or phone messages with a change in the location or identifying characteristics of that sex offender.

-The service contacts individuals via phone and or email.
 Phone calls can come at any time of the day.
 If there is no answer or the call goes to an answering machine, the system will call back once for a total of two calls.
 A short message will be left on the answering machine.
 This service is confidential and free of charge.